-With housing prices reaching new highs in recent years, affordability poses an increasing challenge – especially for first-time homebuyers in Canada.
-In this environment, Canadians are seeking ways to enter the housing market with lower costs by assuming the seller’s existing mortgage, which provides significant savings.
+With housing prices reaching new highs in recent years, affordability poses an increasing challenge – especially for first-time homebuyers.
+Canadians are seeking ways to enter the housing market with lower costs by assuming the seller’s existing mortgage, which provides significant savings.

 What is Assumable Mortgage?